Tahsin005/tahsin005/README.md

 <br/>

-<h4 align="center">A Computer Science major with expertise in full-stack development—Django for backend APIs and HTML, CSS, Tailwind, JavaScript, & React for frontend.
-I'm also an ICPC Dhaka Regional 2024 Contestant, driven by a passion for creating user-friendly, scalable web applications.</h4>
+<h4 align="center">A Computer Science major proficient in full-stack development, utilizing Django (Python) and Node.js/Express.js (JavaScript) for backend APIs, and HTML, CSS, Tailwind, JavaScript, & React for the frontend.
+Also an ICPC Dhaka Regional 2024 Contestant, driven by a passion for creating user-friendly, scalable web applications with databases like MongoDB.</h4>

 <div align="center" style="background-color: #5C4390">
 	<a href="https://dev-md-tahsin-ferdous.vercel.app//"><img src="https://github.com/Tahsin005/tahsin005/blob/main/My%20Portfolio%20(1).png"></a>